 The STL must ensure that there was fair notice of the indictment either personally or through publication and that the accused is represented by counsel, either of his or her own choosing or upon court appointment.

-- In general, civil law systems are more accommodating of trials in absentia than are common law systems, which are premised on an adversarial process.
-Even in those national systems that grant criminal defendants the right to be present at one’s one trial there are exceptions, such as when the accused flees the jurisdiction, when the accused has received fair notice of the charges against him and yet fails to respond to a valid summons, when only misdemeanors are charged, or when the individual must be removed from the courtroom due to disruptive conduct.
+In general, civil law systems are more accommodating of trials in absentia than are common law systems, which are premised on an adversarial process.
+Even in those national systems that grant criminal defendants the right to be present at one’s trial, there are exceptions, such as when the accused flees the jurisdiction, when the accused has received fair notice of the charges against him and yet fails to respond to a valid summons, when only misdemeanors are charged, or when the individual must be removed from the courtroom due to disruptive conduct.
 Under these circumstances, the right to be present can be deemed waived.
-In the United States, for example, in absentia trials are barred unless the defendant absconds after trial has commenced or disrupts the proceedings (Fed.
-R. Crim.
-Proc.
-43).
-Many systems that allow in absentia trials require a re-trial in the event that the person in default subsequently surrenders himself or is arrested before the statute of limitations for the execution of the sentence expires.
-The right to retrial is provided in Article 22(3) of the STL Statute and in Rules 108 and 109.
+In the United States, for example, in absentia trials are barred unless the defendant absconds after trial has commenced or disrupts the proceedings (FRCrimPro 43).
+Many situations that allow in absentia trials require a re-trial in the event that the person in default subsequently surrenders himself or is arrested before the statute of limitations for the execution of the sentence expires.
+The right to re-trial is provided in Article 22(3) of the STL Statute and Rules 108 and 109.

 Trials in absentia raise acute human rights concerns.
 The International Covenant on Civil and Political Rights contains a long list of procedural guarantees that all states parties must provide to individuals accused of crimes.
 In Article 14(3)(d), it provides that: